Richard-Sti/csiborgtools/README.md

 - [ ] Improve the storage system for overlaps and calculate it for all simulations.

 ### Enviromental dependence of galaxy properties
+- [ ] Prepare the CSiBORG one particle files for SPH.
-- [ ] Calculate the SPH density field for CSiBORG1.
+- [ ] Transfer, calculate the SPH density field for CSiBORG1 and transfer back.
 - [x] Check that the velocity-field flipping of x and z coordinates is correct.
 - [x] Evaluate and share the density field for SDSS and SDSSxALFALFA for both CSiBORG2 and random fields.
 - [ ] Check and verify the density field of galaxy colours (cannot do this now!
 Glamdring is super slow.)